-Are You Accidentally Spreading Computer Viruses?
+Are You Unknowingly Spreading Computer Viruses?

 Cyber terrorists take advantage of those who fall for scams.
 Their tactics get you to allow your computer to spread viruses and malware to your friends without you knowing.